 What I think King is trying to get at in Rage is that even psychopaths have a backstory and a reason for their actions.
-Regardless of how messed up those reasons are, there’s not a murderous criminal out there who went from fully emotionally mature to psychotic overnight.
+Regardless of how messed up those reasons are, there’s not a murderous criminal out there who went from fully emotionally stable to psychotic overnight.

 Rage, hopefully, is less about making an excuse for someone’s actions than about simply seeking to understand the why, if for no other reason than providing some sense of closure for the victims rather than making them live in a fog of random senselessness forever.